dspace-group/veos-cosim-client/doc/api-reference/function-pointers/DsVeosCoSim_EthMessageContainerReceivedCallback.md

 > void* userData

 The user data passed to the co-simulation function via the [DsVeosCoSim_Callbacks](../structures/DsVeosCoSim_Callbacks.md) structure.
-Eth be `NULL`.
+Can be `NULL`.

 ## Return values